m-meno/CapstoneBE/README.md

 ## Capstone Backend

 ## Description
-This backend features user authentication, file uploads, and CRUD operations for posts.
-Users can register, login, create, read, update, and delete posts.
-Image uploads are supported.
+This backend features user authentication, file uploads, and CRUD capabilities for posts.
+Users can register, login, create, read, update, and delete posts with uploaded images.

 ---